 Before stripping your wire harness, feed it into your wire plug housing first.
 You may need to lube the white silicone boot so it will make it easier to feed your harness first.
 Once the harness is fed into the housing it will push out the plug connections in the housing.

 This is where the fun begins!
-Following the wiring diagram, it will indicate where each wire goes from the notch in the head of the plug connection where each wire goes and be patient while doing this because when working with electrical you won’t want to do it multiple times because you only have a preset length of wire.
+Following the wiring diagram, will indicate where each wire goes from the notch in the head of the plug connection where each wire goes and be patient while doing this because when working with electrical you won’t want to do it multiple times because you only have a preset length of wire.

-Once I have every wire connected to the plug I go and check my rear taillights and check for continuity from tongue to tail being sure current is visible.
+Once I have every wire connected to the plug I go and check my rear taillights and check for continuity from tongue to tail making current visible.
 I had a little snag while doing the trailer.
 I had to go into access to the junction box and I found out a couple of wires were not hooked up at all.
-So I made sure they were reconnected and then I did the test again for current for each taillight.
+So I made sure they were reconnected and then I did the test again for the current for each taillight.
 It all looked great!

 So I backed my truck up to it and did a proper test while being connected to a vehicle.
 We have lights!!!
 Victory Cruise!!